-These online services are becoming increasingly popular, particularly for smaller businesses that are unable to justify investing in their own server.
+Online services are becoming increasingly popular, particularly for smaller businesses that are unable to justify investing in their own server.
 Cloud software providers have invested in security, with many offering two-factor authentication to ensure it’s only the people you want to access your files can do so.

 Cloud computing services offer a secure and low-cost way to give staff access to your files and software remotely.
 If your business ranks mobile working as a high priority, it's worth consulting your IT supplier to understand how cloud services can help.

 If using various cloud software providers seems complicated, you may prefer to use remote desktop connection software.
 This works like a remote control for your main computer, so you can log in to it over the internet and access your usual programs, files and settings, providing a more familiar interface for your staff to use.

 Some versions of Microsoft Windows come with Windows Remote Desktop as standard.
-The latest version, Windows 10, allows you to connect to your main office computer from a tablet computer, so you can use all your usual software.
+The latest version, Windows 10, allows you to connect to your main office computer from a tablet computer, so you can safely use all your usual software.

 Remote access to email and files

 The simplest types of remote access open up specific, isolated parts of your systems:

 - Email.
 Implementing remote access to email is usually straightforward.
 Many email systems include a web interface so you can check email by visiting a specific website address (a bit like using Outlook or Gmail).

 - External file sharing.
 If you need to offer access to files stored on your systems, you can open up certain areas so anyone can log in and download files.
 This is also called an extranet.

-If your business is largely based in a single location and your staff tend not to work while they're out and about, these options are good for occasional use.
+If your business is largely based in a single location and your staff tend not to work while they're out and about, these options are suitable for occasional use.